 Immediate feedback: simulations often include mechanisms for immediate feedback, allowing participants to quickly understand and correct mistakes, which accelerates the learning process.

 Enhanced engagement: interactive and immersive simulations can increase engagement, and make the learning experience more enjoyable and effective.
+It also promotes the participant’s critical thinking by enabling them to view situations objectively.

 Complex scenario practice: participants can train complex, rare, or high-risk scenarios that might be difficult or impractical to replicate in real life.

-Enhance cooperation between different stakeholders.
+Scalable: simulations can be used for both individual and team training, and they can be tailored to various levels of expertisce, from beginners to experienced personnel.

+Simulation helps stakeholders gain a broader understanding of situations from multiple perspectives by switching roles(role play).
+This facilitates mutual understanding and enables the analysis of problem scenarios from various view points.

-SIMULATION
+APPROACHES TO SIMULATION TRAINING

 Simulation may be conducted in many different ways and using many different techniques.
 The type of simulation technique depends on the learning objectives or the expected outcomes.
 Simple training objectives may not require complex and technical simulation techniques.
-On the other hand/nevertheless a full-mission simulator may offer a training environment almost identical to the VTS centre itself.
+Where as, other simulations may involve a full-mission simulator offering a training environment almost identical to the VTS centre itself.

 Any training that reflects a work environment or a part of it could be used to develop a simulation.
 It is up to the training organization or the VTS provider to determine what simulation type is suitable to meet the training objectives.

+Simulation training types

-Simulation training types may include:
+Different types of simulation training may include:

 Table top exercises – using group discussions, drawings, models, traffic charts, etc.

 Role play exercises – using scenario’s where every participant will take part in a specific role.